eventlet/eventlet/doc/source/patching.rst

     It is important to call :func:`~eventlet.patcher.monkey_patch` as early in the lifetime of the application as possible.
 Try to do it as one of the first lines in the main module.
 The reason for this is that sometimes there is a class that inherits from a class that needs to be greened -- e.g. a class that inherits from socket.socket -- and inheritance is done at import time, so therefore the monkeypatching should happen before the derived class is defined.
 It's safe to call monkey_patch multiple times.

+    Starting in Eventlet 0.39, you can also set an environment variable ``EVENTLET_MONKEYPATCH=1`` to get patching as early as possible in Python startup, which may avoid some problems.

     The psycopg monkeypatching relies on Daniele Varrazzo's green psycopg2 branch; see `the announcement <https://lists.secondlife.com/pipermail/eventletdev/2010-April/000800.html>`_ for more information.

 .. function:: eventlet.patcher.is_monkey_patched(module)